api-platform/docs/client-generator/react.md

 If you don't use the standalone installation, run the following command instead:

     $ npx @api-platform/client-generator https://demo.api-platform.com src/ --resource book
-    # Replace the URL by the entrypoint of your Hydra-enabled API
+    # Replace the URL with the entrypoint of your Hydra-enabled API

 The code has been generated, and is ready to be executed!
 Register the reducers and the routes in the `client/src/index.js` file: